-The Academic Advising Office is working remotely utilizing our standard office hours, please reach out with any questions or concerns.
-If you have any questions or would like to schedule an appointment please email email@example.com.
+The Academic Advising Office is working in-person utilizing our standard office hours 8:30 AM to 4:30 PM.
+If you have any questions, concerns, or would like to schedule an appointment please email firstname.lastname@example.org.

 In addition to helping you connect with your assigned academic advisor, we can help you: